Lepton-induced reactions on nuclei in a wide kinematical regime: Inclusive cross sections

 \section{Inclusive cross sections}

-For the reconstruction of the incoming neutrino energy from the outgoing particles the full final state is needed and semi-inclusive cross sections in which the outgoing lepton is observed are not enough.
+For the reconstruction of the incoming neutrino energy from the outgoing particles the full final state is needed and inclusive cross sections in which only the outgoing lepton is observed are not enough.
 They do, however, present a necessary check.
-Therefore, in the present paper we investigate if a common description of different neutrino-induced semi-inclusive measurements on nuclei can be achieved within the GiBUU theory framework and code \cite{Buss:2011mx,gibuu}.
+Therefore, in the present paper we investigate if a common description of different neutrino-induced inclusive measurements on nuclei can be achieved within the GiBUU theory framework and code \cite{Buss:2011mx,gibuu}.
 For this comparison we use available double-differential cross sections from different experiments.
 We then try to identify the reaction processes that are most important in any given experiment and attempt to optimize their description within the theoretical uncertainties.
 A study with a similar aim in mind, based on the SuperScaling model and state-of-the-art implementations of nucleons resonance excitations, has very recently been published \cite{Gonzalez-Rosa:2023aim}.
-We will compare with their results during later comparisons with data.